rackerlabs/docs-developer-blog/_posts/2018-07-16-upgrading-oracle-business-intelligence-discoverer-part-1.md

 Using the preceding information, you can install Discoverer 11.1.1.7 and the various required components on RHEL 6.
-Part 2 of this blog series has more information on how to configure the Discoverer instance for Oracle applications R12 instances.
+Part 2 of this blog series has more information on how to configure the Discoverer instance for Oracle R12 instances.

 If you have any questions on this topic, comment in the field below.